nefarius/GitHubLastChangeWidget/README.md

 - Private repositories are not supported for security reasons
 - Date rendering is done server-side so the Browser local time can not be taken into consideration (all dates are in UTC)
+- Integration into responsive designs will not work properly since the server lacks information if it got fetched for Desktop, Tablet, Smartphone etc.

 ## Demo